 - Coarse salt and pepper

-- Add chicken broth, tomatoes, and bay leaves to the pressure cooking pot.
+Add chicken broth, tomatoes, and bay leaves to the pressure cooking pot.
 Stir to combine.
-Add potatoes, kale, and browned chicken and chorizo.
+Stir in potatoes and kale.

 Welcome to Progressive Eats, our virtual version of a Progressive Dinner Party.
 This month’s theme is Soup’s On! and is hosted by Lauren Keating who blogs at Healthy.
 Delicious.
 Need some warming up?
 We can help!